 As temperatures begin heating up, your air conditioner will get a lot of use.
-If you discover your air conditioner is leaking water and operating inefficiently, it can be alarming.
-If your AC is leaking water, there are a few steps to stop it.
-Start by turning it off and calling an HVAC technician to diagnose the problem accurately.
+If you find your AC leaking water and operating inefficiently, it can be alarming and you might wonder over and over again “Why is my AC leaking water?”.
+Luckily, having your AC leaking water is not the end of the world and there are a few steps to stop it.

 5 Common Causes of Air Conditioner Leak

-Dirt or debris from the moisture in the unit can gradually clog the condensate drain line and lead to a leak.
+Dirt or debris from the moisture in the unit can gradually clog the condensate drain line and lead to an AC unit leaking water.
 The drain line can also disconnect, causing water to drip water from the AC.
-The only solution is for an HVAC technician to reconnect the drain line.

-The drain pan helps prevent leaks by catching moisture from the AC unit.
-If the drain pan is damaged, it can rust and crack, causing water to leak out.
+The drain pan helps prevent water leaks by catching moisture from the AC unit.
+If the drain pan is damaged, it can rust and crack, causing your AC leak.

 Stop Your AC Leak With Expert HVAC Technicians